gohlinka2/gohlinka2_utils/README.md

-# gohlinka2_utils
+# gohlinka2_utils for Android
-Several utility classes that I like to use in my projects.
+Several utility classes that I like to use in my Android projects.

 ## [BaseFragment](gohlinka2-utils2/src/main/java/cz/hlinkapp/gohlinka2_utils2/fragments/BaseFragment.kt)
 A base Fragment class containing several utilities, such as methods for handling the included dialogs.